Bloomberg (Key Source)

 Business Source Complete

-Covers scholarly and trade journals in all areas of business.
-Mainly American, but good Canadian and international content.
-Full text articles are available online for thousands of business publications.
+Scholarly and trade journals in all areas of business.
 Try searching for a combination of the name of an industry or company with Subjects such as Ratios or Ratio analysis or Investment analysis or Financial ratios or specific ratios such as Debt-to-equity ratio.

 - Compustat is available via WRDS.
 Undergraduate students should choose the "General access" option to use WRDS.

-Note: A quick route to US-traded company ratios within the WRDS version is to choose Compustat on the left side of the screen in WRDS, then Tools (again, on the left side of the screen), then Data and Ratios (XLS), then enter the ticker symbols of your target companies.
+- Note: A quick route to US-traded company ratios within the WRDS version is to choose Compustat, then click on Tools, then Data and Ratios (XLS), then enter the ticker symbols of your target companies.
 Also try the Complete Financial Statements (XLS) option in the same Tools area.

 Dun & Bradstreet: Industry norms & key business ratios.
 (2001-2011 editions only)

 Industry averages based on many private and public companies.
 The data in this source is classified by US Standard Industrial Classification (SIC) codes.
-You can browse within the database to find your industry, or consult the SIC code manual [Reference: HF 1041 U613 1987 or online at https://www.osha.gov/pls/imis/sicsearch.html].
+You can browse within the database to find your industry, or consult the SIC code manual [print or online].

 Current ratios (and other data) for Canadian companies.
 This site is just one example of the many on the web that offer company data.
 See Yahoo's Finance Research Center or Google Finance for similar sites dealing with US and non-North American companies.

-A database that covers 60,000 publicly-traded companies from around the world + 8 million private companies.
+A database that covers 60,000 publicly-traded companies + 217 million private companies from 225 countries.
 Includes detailed financials (with details on whether GAAP/IFRS, etc. were used).
 Also includes "peer group" analysis in which you can choose the factors that determine your peer group (national vs. global, number of companies, grouping by revenue/sales, etc.) and retrieve financial ratios for each peer.
 Note: For more advanced search and retrieval options with the same data, try ORBIS.

 Quarterly financial report for manufacturing, mining and trade corporations.
-U.S. Department of Commerce.
-1982-present
+U.S. Census Bureau.

-Presents up-to-date aggregate statistics on the financial position of U.S. corporations.
-Based upon an extensive sample survey, the report presents estimated statements of income and retained earnings, balance sheets, and related financial and operating ratios for the domestic operations of all manufacturing corporations with assets over $250,000, and corporations in the mining and trade areas with assets over $50 million.
-(Industry-level data - no company-specific data.)
+Industry-level data -- not company-specific data.
+Based upon an extensive sample survey, the report presents estimated statements of income and retained earnings, balance sheets, and related financial and operating ratios for the domestic operations of all U.S. manufacturing corporations with domestic assets over $250,000, and U.S. corporations in the mining and trade areas with domestic assets over $50 million.
+Some older print editions available in the SFU Library.

-Detailed profiles of 70,000 companies including full Worldscope standardized fundamentals (1600+ items) and Reuters "as-stated" fundamentals, as well as lists of "comparable companies" and their financial ratios.
-Note: Requires Internet Explorer browser for access.
+Detailed profiles of 70,000 companies including full Worldscope standardized fundamentals (1600+ items) and Reuters "as-stated" fundamentals, as well as lists of peer companies and their financial ratios.

 Analyzing Your Financial Position